 - The Care Redesign Program (CRP) allows hospitals to make incentive payments to nonhospital health care providers who partner and collaborate with the hospital and perform care redesign activities aimed at improving quality of care.
 A participating hospital may only make incentive payments if it has attained certain savings under its fixed global budget and the total amount of incentive payment made cannot exceed such savings.
 Thus, the CRP and distribution of incentive payments under the program does not increase overall Medicare expenditures.
 In order to participate in the CRP, a hospital must enter into a CRP participation agreement with CMS and the State.

-- The Maryland Primary Care Program (MDPCP) is structured to incentivize primary care providers in Maryland to offer advanced primary care services to their patients.
-Participating practices will receive an additional per beneficiary per month payment directly from CMS intended to cover care management services.
+- The Maryland Primary Care Program (MDPCP) is structured to incentivize primary care practices and FQHCs in Maryland to offer advanced primary care services to their patients.
+Participating practices and FQHCs will receive an additional per beneficiary per month payment directly from CMS intended to cover care management services.
 In Tracks 1 and 2 of the MDPCP, CMS also offers a performance-based incentive payment to health care providers intended to incentivize them to reduce the hospitalization rate and improve the quality of care for their attributed Medicare beneficiaries, among other quality and utilization-focused improvements.
 CMS will retire Track 1 on December 31, 2023 and transition participants into either Track 2 or Track 3 by January 1, 2024.
 A new track, Track 3, will begin January 1, 2023, for primary care practices.
 Track 3 increases the total cost of care accountability of participating primary care practices by introducing upside and downside risk based on practice performance on cost and quality metrics.
 Track 3 is largely modeled after the Primary Care First (PCF) Model.
 For additional information regarding MDPCP Track 3 please reference the Request for Applications link below.
 Care Transformation Organizations (CTOs) partnering with participating practices and FQHCs also receive payment from CMS to deploy interdisciplinary care management teams to assist practices and FQHCs in meeting care transformation requirements.
 CTOs may partner with practices and FQHCs participating in any MDPCP Track.